albertopeam/Android-Infrastructure/README.md

 ##### <a name="connectopresenter">4 Connect all to the presenter and the view</a>
 The presenter will handle the view(activity) input events and the UseCaseExecutor output events.
-We will need to inject all the dependencies created before, in the second(UseCaseExecutor) and third(UseCase) steps.
+We will need to inject all the dependencies created before, in the first(UseCaseExecutor) and third(UseCase) steps.

 In case of the code completes successfully the onSuccess method of the Callback will be invoked.